 The 2014-2016 complaint data was previously obtained through a biannual submission process, with separate submissions of Quarters 1-2 data and Quarters 3-4 data at different times during the year.
-Based on feedback from the reporting entities on ways to improve the efficiency of the reporting process, OPA moved to an annual submission process for MY 2017-2020.
-OPA continued to collect other service center information through the annual Consumer Assistance Supplemental Survey.
+Based on feedback from the reporting entities on ways to improve the efficiency of the reporting process, OPA moved to an annual submission process starting for MY 2017 data collection.
+After taking over the MY 2021 collection, CDII continued to use an annual submission process.